A hearty winter soup recipe with kale, white beans, and roasted carrots, butternut squash, tomatoes, onions, and garlic.

 - 1 15 oz can of Great Northern white beans, drained

-1 Preheat oven to 400°F (reduce heat by 25°F if using convection oven).
-Brush rimmed baking sheet with a thin coat of olive oil.
-Arrange carrots, squash, tomatoes, onion, and garlic on sheet.
-Drizzle with more olive oil.
-Sprinkle with salt and pepper.
-Toss to coat.
-Roast vegetables until they are brown and tender, stirring occassionally, about 45 minutes.
+1 Preheat oven to 400°F. Rub rimmed baking sheet with a thin coat of olive oil.
+Place carrots, squash, tomatoes, onion, and garlic on the baking sheet and sprinkle with a little more olive oil and salt and pepper.
+Rub the oil over all of the vegetables so that they are well coated.

 Can be made a day ahead.